Nit-1997/Stock_Portfolio/res/CodeReview.md

 - Handling of value on weekend.
 Application does not give ```value of portfolio``` on a weekend , which should not be the case.
 Not allowing Buying/Selling on a weekend is justified but the value of a portfolio on a Saturday would be the same as value of the portfolio on Friday, so as a User I should be able to see it.
 -  Command line UI is not intuitive to use.
 Could have distinguished inflexible and flexible portfolios into their own menus with their specific features.
 For ex : right now if you try some features of a flexible portfolios on inflexible ones they are not valid but it shows in the UI which confuses the User.
 This also leads to some unexpected crashes.
 Also there is no option to exit or go back to previous menu in the command line UI.
 - While taking inputs for creating portfolios , the user is asked to give tickers as inputs and ```D``` is the command to stop taking inputs.
 This becomes an issue if I want to create a portfolio which has ```Dominion Energy Inc``` whose ticker symbol is ```D```, Rather than using a char like ```D``` we could have used something like an Integer or some char that does not correspond to an actual Ticker symbol.
-- Some of the methods like getPerformance() in the model are too long, they could have been broken down into smaller chunks.
+- Some methods like getPerformance() in the model are too long, they could have been broken down into smaller chunks.

 ## Documentation Critique